Autostronomy/AutoProf/README.md

 **pipeline label: 'sliceprofile'**

 Samples surface brightness values along a user specified line (slice) on the image.
+Mostly just for diagnostic purposes.
+Can be defined entirely in pixel coordinates instead of coordinates relative to galaxy.